Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Performance Evaluation of the Proposed Respiratory-space Clustering

 \subsection{Evaluation of the Respiratory Interval Estimation Accuracy}

-A commonly used indicator of the respiratory status is the respiratory rate, which is the number of breaths per minute, and it is proportional to the reciprocal of the respiratory interval.
-We evaluated the accuracy of the proposed method in terms of the instantaneous respiratory intervals that are not averaged over one minute.
-We applied our proposed method to the radar signal for estimating the respiratory intervals, and evaluated the accuracy of the estimated respiratory intervals by comparing them with the values obtained using belt-type contact respirometers, which are assumed to be the true values.
+A commonly used indicator of the respiratory status is the respiratory rate, which is the number of breaths per minute and proportional to the reciprocal of the respiratory interval.
+We evaluated the accuracy of the proposed method in terms of instantaneous respiratory intervals that are not averaged over a period of 1 minute.
+We applied our proposed method to the radar signal in estimating the respiratory intervals, and evaluated the accuracy of the estimated respiratory intervals by comparing them with the values obtained using belt-type contact respirometers, which are assumed to be the true values.

-Tables \ref{tab:jikkenn1} and \ref{tab:jikkenn2} show the accuracy of the respiratory intervals estimated using the proposed method with the radar system for each subject in experiments 1 and 2.
-We calculated the root-mean-square (RMS) error from the time series of the differences between the respiratory intervals estimated by the radar and the values from the belt-type contact respirometers.
-The maximum and minimum errors were 541 ms and 34 ms, respectively.
-The average RMS error of the 12 participants in both experiments was 172 ms, demonstrating that our system can estimate the respiratory interval with high accuracy.